 Apache License 2: a widely used permissive license with additional benefits.

-This is one of the very useful iOS app testing tools that has a simple implementation.
+This is one of the very useful iOS app unit testing framework tools that has a simple implementation.
 This tool was originally created and maintained by Facebook.
-The company then withdrew support as it made another better tool connected to its internal infrastructure.
+The company then withdrew support as it made another better unit testing tool connected to its internal infrastructure.

 Speed: the tool creates an instant image snapshot of its contents.